-To tackle this issue, the NSW State Government is implementing a 10 cent refund container deposit scheme (CDS), giving everyday Australians a financial incentive to do their part in reducing the volume of litter in NSW.
-Under the scheme, 10 cents will be paid for every drink container between 150 millilitres and three litres, and displaying a NSW CDS label, when returned to an approved collection point or reverse vending machine.
+To tackle this issue, the NSW State Government's 10 cent refund 'Return and Earn' container deposit scheme (CDS) is giving everyday Australians a financial incentive to do their part in reducing the volume of litter in NSW.
+Under the scheme, 10 cents will be paid for every drink container between 150 millilitres and three litres when returned to an approved collection point or reverse vending machine.

 - Helps lift recycling rates of glass, plastic and metal beverage containers

 - Plays a part in reducing the staggering 21,000 bottles and cans that are littered or landfilled in Australia every minute